yashagarwal1/LoadBalancerIIS-CSE/README.md

 # LoadBalancerIIS-CSE
-ARM tempalte to deploy Load Balancer with IIS server installed in the VM.
+ARM template to deploy Load Balancer with IIS server installed in the VM.
 This template deploys a Load-Balancer with 2 virtual machines.
 It also installs IIS in the virtual machines and replaces the iisstart.htm file contents with contents of another file.

 <a href="https://azuredeploy.net/" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>